Welcome to the website for St Mary’s Church and Parish, Derby. We hope you find it helpful and informative.

 His first appointment was as Assistant Priest at St Mary’s, Derby under the tutelage of the then Parish Priest, Monsignor Humphrey Wilson.
 Since then Fr Tim has been Assistant Priest at Holy Souls, Scunthorpe, and at St Mary’s, Worksop.
 In 1972 he was appointed Parish Priest at Our Lady of Lourdes, Mickleover, Derby, and then in 1976 moved to Holy Trinity Parish, Newark.

 He returned to St Mary’s, Derby in 1993 and can often be seen riding his bike around the parish when visiting his parishioners.
-He was appointed Vicar Forane in 1997, the definition of which is "a priest who by a bishop's appointment exercises limited jurisdiction over the clergy in a district of a diocese."
 In 2000 he was made Canon of the Cathedral Chapter.
 On 4th June 2011 he celebrated the Golden Jubilee of his ordination to the priesthood.
 His main interests outside the parish are golf, the Kerry football team and his extended family - not necessarily in that order!

 Meet our Deacons